-peanut butter oatmeal balls with toddler hand
+peanut butter oatmeal balls with toddler hand.

 Before anyone states the obvious, I do realize that most toddlers do not need more energy!
 They usually have plenty all on their own.
-But these “energy balls” are such a delicious (and easy snack) full of nutritious ingredients for little bodies.
+But these “energy balls” are such a delicious (and easy toddler snack) full of nutritious ingredients for little bodies.

-And they have a texture that’s sort of like cookie dough so they’re great for younger toddlers, too—just dice them up if needed.
+And they have a texture that’s sort of like edible cookie dough so they’re great for younger toddlers, too—just dice them up if needed.

-We love these for afternoon snack with some milk, as an easy bedtime snack, or a quick on-the-go bite.
+Along with my Almond Butter Protein Balls and Bliss Balls, we love these for afternoon snack with some milk, as an easy bedtime snack, or a quick on-the-go bite.

 Ingredients You Need

-ingredients in peanut butter oatmeal balls
+ingredients in peanut butter oatmeal balls on counter.

 • Creamy unsweetened peanut butter: I like the “natural” kind from Smuckers or Teddies, but any brand will do.